Unboxed-Software/solana-course/content/token-program.md

         receiver
     )

+    const delegate = web3.Keypair.generate();
+    await approveDelegate(
+        connection,
+        user,
+        tokenAccount.address,
+        delegate.publicKey,
+        user.publicKey,
+        50 * 10 ** mintInfo.decimals
+    )

     await transferTokens(
         connection,
         user,
         tokenAccount.address,
         receiverTokenAccount.address,
+        delegate,
+        50 * 10 ** mintInfo.decimals
+    )

+    await revokeDelegate(
+        connection,
         user,
-        50
+        tokenAccount.address,
+        user.publicKey,
     )

+    await burnTokens(
+        connection,
+        user,
+        tokenAccount.address,
-    await burnTokens(connection, user, tokenAccount.address, mint, user, 25)
+        mint, user,
+        25 * 10 ** mintInfo.decimals
+    )
 }
 ```
-### 7. Test it all out
+### 9. Test it all out

 With that, run `npm start`.
 You should see a series of Solana Explorer links logged to the console.
 Click on them and see what happened each step of the way!
-You created a new token mint, created a token account, minted 100 tokens, transferred half of them, and burned 25 more.
+You created a new token mint, created a token account, minted 100 tokens, approved a delegate, transferred 50 using a delegate, revoked the delegate, and burned 25 more.
 You're well on your way to being a token expert.

 If you need a bit more time with this project to feel comfortable, have a look at the complete [solution code](https://github.com/Unboxed-Software/solana-token-client)